Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Lesser Immortals/Aberrations/Vampires/Aeoife.md

 ---
-Lineage: Living Vampire (Human)
+classification: living vampire
+race: toris
-Birth Year: 3386 AS
+birth: 3386 AS
-Death Year:
+death:
+PC: false
+aliases:
+  - shadow
 ---

 Aeoife was the twin sister of Scathatch, and they were the daughters of the first vampires, and dangerous creatures.
 They devoted their lives to studying combat.